My half a year in Düsseldorf is coming to an end. And fast.

 Pro #1 — Easy to adapt (especially for a Finn)

-In spite of the language, Germany is not that different from Finland after all, so for a Finn it’s quite an easy country to adapt to; It rains a lot, there are many rules and people love drinking beer.
+In spite of the language, Germany isn’t that different from Finland after all.
+For a Finn, German is quite an easy country to adapt to; It rains a lot, there are many rules, and people love drinking beer.

-And what comes to the language barrier, you can manage quite well in English in case German is not one of your strongest languages (except when watching telly).
+What comes to the language barrier, you can manage quite well in English in case German is not one of your strongest languages (except for watching telly).

 Whether you’re European or not, here you can find more detailed information about moving to and around Germany, visa requirements and all things important.